You’ve been admitted. What must I do next?

 One University Drive, Camarillo, CA, 93012-8599

-Failure to comply with the immunization requirement may result in a hold being placed on your account, which will prevent you from registering for classes in the spring.
+Failure to comply with the immunization requirement may result in a hold being placed on your account, which will prevent you from registering for classes in the fall.
 Please call 805-437-8828 for additional information or if you have special circumstances.

 Step 7: Apply for Housing (optional)